NPS-DEEP/hashdb/doc/announce/announce_1.2.0.md

 * The hashdb library API interface `open_scan_pthread` added in v1.1.2 was removed.
 It provided locked threaded B-Tree access but it did not improve performance.
 LMDB does not use locks for reading.  hashdb locks LMDB write accesses.

+* Replace boost::crc with lightweight crc32 from http://www.opensource.apple.com/source/xnu/xnu-1456.1.26/bsd/libkern/crc32.c.

+* Replace Boost string to number conversion with the standard `atoi` and `atol` functions.
+Now, invalid values will return 0 instead of failing.

 Availability
 ============
 * Release source code: http://digitalcorpora.org/downloads/hashdb/